 Trade between Australia and Ethiopia is small but Ethiopia is endowed with mineral resources and is keen on bilateral investment and sharing expertise.

-In 2012, Ethiopia was ranked the third highest ODA recipient in the world at US$3.26 billion, although ODA per capita was relatively low (ranked 86th at $41 per capita).
+In 2013, Ethiopia was ranked the third highest ODA recipient in the world at US$3.26 billion, although ODA per capita was relatively low (ranked 86th at $41 per capita).
 Ethiopia is currently responding to a major drought linked to El Nino weather conditions.
-Australia provides training delivered through scholarships and study tours, with a focus on extractives and agriculture.
+Australia provides training delivered through scholarships and study tours to Ethiopia, with a focus on extractives and agriculture.
 The Hamlin Fistula Hospital and the Fred Hollows Foundation, both set up by Australians, have had a long relationships with Ethiopia delivering much needed medical services.

-2015 marks the 50th anniversary of the establishment of bilateral relations between Australia and Ethiopia.
+2015 marked the 50th anniversary of the establishment of bilateral relations between Australia and Ethiopia.
 Australia moved into a new chancery in Addis Ababa in July 2014, having opened a mission in 2010.
 Ethiopia has been represented by an ambassador in Canberra since December 2013.

 Economic and trade information